EliasVansteenkiste/FPGA-CAD-Framework/README.md

 ===============
 The Java FPGA Placement Framework is released by Ghent University, ELIS department, Hardware and Embedded Systems (HES) group (http://hes.elis.ugent.be).

 If you encounter bugs, want to use the Java FPGA Placement Framework but need support or want to tell us about your results, please contact us.
-We can be reached at hes@elis.ugent.be
+We can be reached at Elias.Vansteenkiste@gmail.com

 Referencing the Java FPGA Placement Framework
 ===============